 Two Daughters and the Number Twelve

-Today's lesson is taken from Mark chapter 5 and concerns the health and life of two daughters presented in this text.
-One had an issue of blood for twelve years, whom Jesus referred to as "daughter" and the other, Jairus' twelve year old daughter who was initially ill, but had died before they arrived.
+This lesson is taken from Mark chapter five and concerns two daughters.
+One had an issue of blood for twelve years, whom Jesus referred to as "daughter"; the other was Jairus' twelve-year-old daughter, who was initially ill but had died before Jesus had arrived to heal her.

-We will study the significance and the connection between these two "daughters" as well as take a look at the number twelve as it relates to the entire chapter as well as the one before it.
+We will study the significance and the connection between these two daughters and their interweaving stories and take a look at the number twelve as it relates to the entire chapter and the one before it.

-May I also share a little bit about the Hebrew language that will also be an assistant to our study of the number twelve for this lesson.
+The Hebrew language will be an assistant to our study of the number twelve for this lesson.

 Hebrew, the language in which most of the Old Testament was written, was once a pictograph language.
-Each letter was symbolized by an image that assisted in understanding the concepts of words when the picture combinations were joined together.
-Most words only contained two or three letters which made this a simple way of keeping the meaning and concepts of words consistent.
+Each letter was symbolized by an image that illustrated the concepts of words.

-With that being said I would like to look at the 12th letter of Hebrew aleph bet's pictograph as it concerns the twelve in our story to see if it lends us some wisdom to the purpose of this number in the account of these two females.
+With that said, I would like to look at the twelfth letter of Hebrew aleph-bet's pictograph, as it concerns the number twelve in our story.

-In light of our understanding of Hebrew, the lamed being the Twelfth letter of the Hebrew Alef-Bet can offer us a bit of revelation about the number twelve, that is a central theme to this study.
-It is of no coincidence that the woman with the issue of blood was noted to have been ill for twelve years and the little girl who died was twelve years old.
-There is nothing in scripture that is without significance.
-Within every detail is a lesson.
+It is no coincidence that the woman with the issue of blood had been ill for twelve years, and the little girl who died was twelve years old.
+There is nothing in Scripture that is without significance.

-Lamed is a picture of a shepherds staff and symbolizes both teaching and authority.
-Both of these themes are relevant to all of the events in chapters four and five of Mark.
+"Lamed," pictographically speaking, is represented by a shepherds staff and symbolizes both teaching and authority.
+Both of these are relevant to all of the events in chapters four and five of the book of Mark.

-Twelve is the product of four times three.
-Four, as was exhaustively studied in part one of Monarch butterfly series, has to do with the kingdoms and processes of the physical created realm.
-Three concerns the kingdoms and realities of spiritual realm and it's operations.
-So we see that the number twelve is about God (Spirit - John 4:24) establishing His Kingdom in the earth as He instructed His twelve disciples to bring the kingdom of heaven to the earth in the prayer that He taught them.
+To break this down a bit further, twelve is the product of four times three.
+The number four in Scripture categorizes things that have to do with the kingdoms and processes of the physical created realm—the number Three concerns the kingdoms and realities of the spiritual realm and its operations.
+Therefore the number twelve (3x4) is about God, who is a Spirit (John 4:24) establishing His Kingdom in the earth.
+He instructed His twelve disciples to bring the kingdom of heaven to the earth in the prayer that He taught them.